 CCs should do an endometrial aspiration on those Estrogen plus Progestin participants who stopped intervention in July 2002 and present with spotting or bleeding more than 8 weeks after stopping study pills.

 Participants may elect to have this procedure done by their outside provider.
-Any abnormal endometrial findings (as defined in Section 5.5.2.2. - Endometrial Evaluation) will require follow-up and management by an outside provider.
+Any abnormal endometrial findings (as defined in Section- 5.5.2.2. - Endometrial Evaluation) will require follow-up and management by an outside provider.
+The management of vaginal bleeding will depend on (a) severity of bleeding, (b) time since randomization, (c) treatment assignment, and (d) endometrial histology.